Prompt Users to Action Using Promotional Emails

 Write better emails with these resources

-Ensure your promotional email is well written, proofread, and grammatically correct using these resources:
+Ensure your promotional email is well-written, proofread, and grammatically correct using these resources on how write promotional emails:

-– Paper Fellows and OX Essays: Make sure to use these proofreading resources, suggested by the OXEssays review, so that your email looks polished.
-It would be a shame to write an otherwise effective email, only to have a typo or a misspelling discredit it.
+- Secondly, make sure to use these proofreading resources suggested by the review so your email looks polished.
+It would be a shame to write an otherwise effective email only to have a typo or a misspelling discredit it.

-– Big Assignemnts: This is an online writing community where you can find advice when writing your promotional email.
+- Finally, this is an online writing community where you can find advice when writing your promotional email.